freedomofpress/securedrop/docs/install.md

 The admin will be using the *Admin Workstation* with Tails to connect to the App Server and the Monitor Server using Tor and SSH.
 The tasks performed by the admin will require the following set of passphrases:

- * A password for the persistent volume on the Tails device.
+ * A password for the persistent volume on the Admin Live USB.
  * A master password for the KeePass password manager, which unlocks passphrases to:
      * The App Server and the Monitor Server (required to be the same).
      * The network firewall.